-Benthic study progress is limited by the pace at which restoration projects are completed.
+Benthic study progress is limited by the pace at which restoration projects are completed and the rate of benthic recovery after construction.
 Although sampling is conducted annually, results for specific project sites, or least-impaired reference areas, are only available when an appropriate number of samples per area or project site are reached.